Holy Grail (Jay-Z song): Music video

 On August 2, 2013, Jay-Z revealed to Power 106 that he and fellow tour mate Justin Timberlake had begun shooting the music video for "Holy Grail".
 The music video was directed by Anthony Mandler and was released on August 29, 2013, on Facebook, making social media history as the first time a clip from major artists debuted exclusively on the site.
 Dubbed a "visual" rather than a "music video", the piece is a remixed version of the original album version, featuring pitch shifted vocals and a change in the song structure.

-The visual was critically acclaimed for both its imagery, and remixed vocals.
+The visual was critically acclaimed for both its imagery and remixed vocals.
 It was photographed by cinematographer David Devlin.
 Kyle Anderson from Entertainment Weekly praised the piece's imagery, describing its nightmarish sequences as "arresting", and complimented the remixed video version of the song as "miles beyond the album version".

-Critical reception
+Reception

 Andy Gill of The Independent described the song as "smooth and mellifluous," while Rolling Stones Simon Vozick called it a "surprisingly moody opener."
 DJ Booth praised the track as an "appropriately bombastic intro to an epic LP."
 In Billboard, Adelle Platon noted the song "features Timberlake's vocals in raw, heart-wrenching form as he sings of the pitfalls of fame."
 Criticizing the song as "laughably overblown", Ian Cohen of Pitchfork Media writes that Timberlake "cycles through every tortured artist cliché short of a crucifixion metaphor."
 Cohen further stated that the "Smells Like Teen Spirit" interpolation "becomes just another forgettable status symbol" and commented: "Where Kurt Cobain felt compromised by his fame, Jay and Timberlake are doing everything in their power not to offend the money people—whether it's Samsung, Target, or someone dropping $250 to see them at the Rose Bowl."

-Chart performance

-The song had a hot-shot debut on many charts upon the release of the album, despite not being released as an official single.
-It debuted at number eight on the US Billboard Hot 100, being at the time the second highest debut of the year 2013 on that chart.
+"Holy Grail" had a hot-shot debut on many charts upon the release of the album, despite not being released as an official single.
+It debuted at number eight on the US Billboard Hot 100, being at the time the second-highest debut of the year 2013 on that chart.
 It peaked at number four and remained in the top 10 for 16 weeks.
 It has sold over 3.4 million copies in the US as of 2018.
 After entering at number 24, "Holy Grail" peaked at number seven on the UK Singles Chart.
 In 2013, "Holy Grail" was ranked as the 22nd most popular song of the year on the Billboard Hot 100.